This summer the Carnegie Hero Fund Commission will be celebrating the awarding of its 10,000th Carnegie Medal.

 Although the details of the 10,000th Carnegie Medal recipient will surely be remarkable, this hero will also represent the 9,999 awards that have come before them.

 These men and women — regardless of race, age, geography, or socioeconomic ...
 Read More

-The June 2016 edition of imPULSE, the Commission’s quarterly newsletter, can be read online.
-This issue includes resumes of the latest awardees’ heroic acts, as well as the announcement of the Commission’s new executive director, Eric P. Zahren, and his thoughts about the organization and its mission.
-Also included are the Commis ...
+The March 2018 edition of imPULSE, the Commission’s quarterly newsletter, can be read online.
+This issue includes resumes of the latest awardees’ heroic acts, as well as a updates on the goings on of the Commission including its yearly review of awardees, grants, outreach, actions both abroad and at home during 2017; the hiring of a new ...
 Read More